vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

-This query returns 100 documents, since only the first operand of the `rank` query operator was used for *retrieval*, the sparse `userQuery()` representation was only used to calculate sparse [rank features](../reference/rank-features.html) for the results retrieved by the nearest neighbor search.
-Features such as `bm25(title)`:
+This query returns 100 documents, since only the first operand of the `rank` query operator was used for *retrieval*, the sparse `userQuery()` representation was only used to calculate sparse [rank features](../reference/rank-features.html) for the results retrieved by the `nearestNeighbor`.
+Sparse rank features such as `bm25(title)` for example.

 <pre>
 {% highlight json%}